In-Ko/component-spec/doc/proposal/leftovers.md

 When replicating component descriptors and their artefacts, the artefacts' `access` descriptions may be changed.
 However, `artefact types` and `artefact identities` always remain unchanged.
 ---
+Context Repositories
+Component Descriptors are published to Context Repositories.
+Context repositories MUST always contain the transitive closure of all Component Descriptors, referenced by contained Comonent Descriptor versions.

+Adhering to the aforementioned requirement of closure, Component Descriptors MAY be transported to other Context Repositories.
+When doing so, the history of Context Repositories MUST be retained, and appended.
+As part of such a transporting procedure, both the components’ sources and resources MAY be transferred to different repositories.
+The new locations MUST in this case be reflected in the new Component Descriptor.
+---

 ## Probably not needed